 Why is the law of proximity important?

-Understanding the law of proximity can make it easier for you to see your website design from someone else's perspective.
+Understanding the law of proximity can make it easier to see your website design from someone else's perspective.

 There are many ways to create something that's appealing to the eye.
 But it takes empathy, time, and knowledge to create a website that anyone can use effectively.